Questions About Femoroacetabular Impingement That a Hip Model Answers

 For inexperienced practitioners, the condition can be one of the more difficult to adequately resolve with treatment regimes ranging in risk from anti-inflammatory medications to surgical interventions—and even then, the impingement may require multiple procedures.

-Access to an advanced hip model can help provide some answers to the challenges femoroacetabular impingement poses to practitioners.
+Access to an advanced hip models can help provide some answers to the challenges femoroacetabular impingement poses to practitioners.
 Models that include haptic feedback, authentic composite bone materials, and radiopaque conditions can help train specialists who are skilled enough to find solutions for conditions that often have mysterious presentations.

 The Questions Hip Models Help Solve